wiklundm/arcticsleddogclub/README.md

 #### The Form

-I manually tested that the form requested input data in name fields and an email adress in email-field and that you could not continue without filling in the data requested.
+I manually tested that the form requested input data in name fields and an email address in the email-field and that you could not continue without filling in the data requested.
 I tested that the contact us button was responding by sending me to the test template page when I clicked the button.
 More information about the result can be seen on the image in the "contact form" section.

 #### Contact